szager-chromium/rr/Tracing-GL-code.md

 `rr` does not support tracing DRM-related ioctl. rr tries to block access to `/dev/dri/*`, which is normally enough to avoid DRI and trigger fallback to llvmpipe.

-If this does not happen automatically for you, you can check if you have llvmpipe installed and forcing it manually:
+If this does not happen automatically for you, you can check if you have llvmpipe installed and try forcing it manually:

 ```
 $ LIBGL_ALWAYS_SOFTWARE=1 glxinfo | grep OpenGL